imacfoan/DASS_DSM/docs/index.md

 WORK IN PROGRESS

-Welcome to SOST70023 Data Cleaning and Visualisation using R!
-This notebook will host the materials for all practical exercises and tasks for this course unit.
+Welcome to SOST70033 Data Science Modelling!
+This notebook will host the materials for all quizzes and R practical tasks for this course unit.